aureka/AurekaVBBundle/README.md

 AurekaVBulletinBundle
 =====================

-Integrates vbulletin in a Symfony application
+Integrates vbulletin with a Symfony application